Inquiry & Practices for Waking Up

 Inquiry and Natural Awareness Practices in Gainesville FL

 The process of inquiring into the nature of our personal reality and our experience of the world is the path to waking up.

 What do we wake up from?
 We wake up from the dream of our life.
 We are living a dream (all of us) that has been given to us by our world, our culture, our family, our history – and the hazard is that we don’t know it’s a dream and take that unexamined view as reality.
 We think it’s the way things are.
 Period.

-Helping people wake up has been an agenda for spiritual, mystical, and philosophical systems throughout time and across the world.
-Some approaches have been quite direct and radical and an exhaustive list here is not possible.
-However, systems of approach to this topic of radical awakening include nondual, natural awareness, and mystery traditions on every continent and at the heart of many psychospiritual systems.
+Helping people wake up has been an agenda for psychospiritual and philosophical systems throughout time and across the world.
+Some approaches have been quite direct and radical – and an exhaustive list here is not possible.
+However, systems of approach to this topic of fundamental awakening include nondual, natural awareness, and mystery traditions on every continent and at the heart of many psychospiritual systems.

 This awakening can happen in steps, and can also happen suddenly.
 Sudden, unexpected awakenings that tap into this fundamental “nature of nature” can be exciting, but can also be disorienting.
 In practices that invite this awakening, we may coincidentally encounter various nonordinary or transpersonal phenomena along the way.
 To learn a bit more about integral-transpersonal psychology, go here.